twitter-together/action/README.md

 ## Motivation

 I think we can make Open Source more inclusive to people with more diverse interests by making it easier to contribute other things than code and documentation.
-I see a particularly big opportunity to be more welcoming towards editorial contributions by creating tools using GitHub’s Acions, Apps and custom user interfaces backed by GitHub’s REST & GraphQL APIs.
+I see a particularly big opportunity to be more welcoming towards editorial contributions by creating tools using GitHub’s Actions, Apps and custom user interfaces backed by GitHub’s REST & GraphQL APIs.

 I’ve plenty more ideas that I’d like to build out.
 Please ping me on twitter if you’d like to chat: [@gr2m](https://twitter.com/gr2m).